Chapter 34:

 Kojiro shrugged.
 ‘So… it’s a bureaucratic gathering.’

-‘Exactly,’ Mutsuki said, seizing the lifeline.
+‘Exactly,’ Mutsuki said, quickly seizing the lucky lifeline.
 ‘Bureaucratic.
 Policy.
 Coordination.
 Very serious.
 Very boring.’

 ‘We can handle boring!’
 Mon insisted.
 ‘We will become emotionally mature!’